Build and install your tool

 With version 8.2, class relocation is no longer required to avoid classpath collisions when shading your SDK tool JARs.

-Do not add dependent JARs to the classpath under Settings > Site > Java, as this is no longer supported as of RPDM version 8.2.
+Do not add dependent JARs to the classpath under Settings>Site>Java, as this is no longer supported as of RPDM version 8.2.

 Run your tool

-After you've Built and installed your tool, you're ready to run it in the Data Management client:
+After you've built and installed your tool, you're ready to run it in the Data Management client:

-Select File > New Project from the menu bar.
+Select File>New Project from the menu bar.

 Locate your tool in the Palette by scrolling through the palette or searching for it by name.